-- The Principal to communicate this policy to the College community, to ensure that disciplinary measures are applied fairly, consistently and reasonably. - College Trustees to take a lead role in monitoring and reviewing this policy. - All staff, including: trustees, senior leadership, teaching and non-teaching staff, to support, uphold and implement this policy accordingly. - Parents/carers to support their children and work in partnership with the College. - Students to abide by the policy.
+- The Principal and Senior Leader with direct responsibility to communicate this policy to the College community, to ensure that disciplinary measures are applied fairly, consistently and reasonably. - College Trustees to take a lead role in monitoring and reviewing this policy. - All staff, including: trustees, senior leadership, teaching and non-teaching staff, to support, uphold and implement this policy accordingly. - Parents/carers to support their children and work in partnership with the College. - Students to abide by the policy.